connectedbydata/connectedbydata.org/_people/claire-bessant.md

 Claire’s focus as a **CONNECTED** by **DATA** Fellow will be upon the datafication of children and families, particularly by the education and health sectors.

 For more information about her publications please visit [her university profile](https://www.northumbria.ac.uk/about-us/our-staff/b/claire-bessant/).
-She is also on [LinkedIn](https://www.linkedin.com/in/claire-bessant-82b630132/).